JWeinelt/Databench/flow/README.md

       ```cmd
       start.bat
       ```
-9. Follow the on-screen instructions to complete the initial setup of the DataBench Flow or take a look at the [wiki](https://github.com/JWeinelt/DataBench/wiki/Flow-Setup) for more detailed setup instructions.
+9. Follow the on-screen instructions to complete the initial setup of Flow or take a look at the [wiki](https://github.com/JWeinelt/DataBench/wiki/Flow-Setup) for more detailed setup instructions.

 ## 📤 Building from source
-To build the DataBench Flow from source, you need to have Maven installed.
+To build Flow from source, you need to have Maven installed.
 Navigate to the Flow directory and run the following command:
 ```bash
 mvn clean package
 ```
-This will generate a JAR file in the `target` directory, which you can then use to run the DataBench Flow as described in the installation steps above.
+This will generate a JAR file in the `target` directory, which you can then use to run Flow as described in the installation steps above.